Sebine-ssm/IDS702_Week2_assignment/README.md

 ## Project Structure

+- `devcontainer': The devcontainer file (more about it in the description).
+- `.gitignore`: Files and folders excluded from version control.
+- `Makefile`: Common commands for setup and running analysis.
+- `README`: The README file which talks about the files used,
+- `analysis.ipynb`: The Jupyter Notebook created and used for this project which has the outputs of the code from the analysis.py file.
 - `analysis.py`: Main analysis script for data processing and visualization.
+- `image files`: The files that have images of the plots presented at the end of this README which were generated through the analysis.ipynb file.
+- `requirements.txt`: Python dependencies.
 - `synthetic_coffee_health.csv`: Dataset used for analysis.
-- `requirements.txt`: Python dependencies.
-- `Makefile`: Common commands for setup and running analysis.
-- `.gitignore`: Files and folders excluded from version control.
+- `test_analysis.py`: The file that has the test cases to test the analysis.py file's functions.

 # Prerequisites:
 - A GitHub account